Samaritan Daytop Village - Fox Run Residential Treatment Program Philosophy

 TREATMENT & ASSESSMENT

-The treatment process at Samaritan Daytop Village - Fox Run Residential Treatment Program begins with an initial assessment with trained admissions specialists.
+The treatment process at Fox Run Residential Treatment Program begins with an initial assessment with trained admissions specialists.
 Assessments can be completed in person or over the phone.
 Admissions specialists are also available on the weekend.
 Clients seeking residential treatment are referred to specific facilities based on the results of the assessment.

 The Fox Run Residential Treatment Program uses evidence-based practices combined with individualized services to address addiction problems.
 Clients work with clinical staff to develop a treatment plan using a variety of holistic treatments.
 Educational courses, counseling, and family management are all included in the recovery process.

-Specialized programs are available for women and children, seniors, and veterans.
-The Samaritan Village is well-known for its work with veterans.
-There are programs designed for male and female veterans focusing on key gender-specific issues common to veterans returning from active duty.
+The center offers specialized programs are available for women, children, and seniors.
+It is one of 146 (17.3 percent) of New York facilities with specialized veterans programs.
+The programs designed for male and female veterans focus on gender-specific issues common to veterans returning from active duty.

 Family services are an important part of the treatment process.
 Fox Run Residential Treatment Program offers support to family members during the recovery process.
-Services such as child care, educational support, and family counseling are available.
+Services such as educational support, family counseling are available.
+It is also part of the 44 (5.2 percent) of New York’s facilities that offer child care services.

-There is limited information about the treatment team for the Fox Run Residential Treatment Program.
-However, Samaritan Daytop is hiring for case managers, licensed social workers, community outreach specialists, transporters, vocational training specialists, and child care specialists.
+Samaritan Daytop is staffed by case managers, licensed social workers, community outreach specialists, transporters, vocational training specialists, and childcare specialists.
 Additional staff members may include physicians, licensed nurses, and specialized coaching and counseling staff.
 The facility and its programs are accredited by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).

 ACCOMMODATIONS & AMENITIES